focus-editor/focus/LOG.md

 - Smooth rounded corners:
     + Review the current code
-    - Try to find a way to implement rounded corners using SDF:
+    + Try to find a way to implement rounded corners using SDF
-        - Check how uniforms are passed in
-    - If no good way found, go back to doing it using a generated texture
+    - Try with integer heights - maybe it'll help to get rid of blurry edges

 - File management:
     - Create a new open file dialog: